What Comes After AI Efficiency Gains

 The bottleneck has moved.
 It’s no longer about how much you can produce but whether you can see what should exist and doesn’t yet, whether you’re asking the right questions of your customers and your market, and whether you have the judgment to know when AI should lead, when it should support, and when it should stay well out of the way.

-Automation: Same work, done faster.
+Same work, done faster.
 Taking a process and making it cheaper or more consistent.
 Clear, measurable, and sensible.
-This is where most teams are focused right now.
+This is the default starting point for good reason.

 Our first series sat mostly on the left-hand side of that picture: readiness, data, pilots, scaling.
 That work still matters and it’s a good foundation.
 This series is about the right-hand side.
 It’s about moving towards application, towards the things that only become possible when you stop asking “how do we speed this up?” and start asking “what could we be doing that we’re not?”